fedek6/rh-manifest/type-script/full-tutorial/BOOKMARKS.md

 * Using any — page 155.
 * Type unions — page 157.
 * Type assertions — page 159.
+* Type guard — page 162.
+* Unknown type — page 164.
+* Nullable types — page 166.
+* Not null assertion (!) — page 169.
+* Removing null from a Union with a Type Guard — page 170.

 This book can be bought [here](https://www.apress.com/gp/book/9781484270103).